cfengine/documentation/manuals/reports.markdown

 * software information
 * file changes

-This data can be mined using SQL queries, and then be used for inventory management, compliance reporting, system diagnostics, capacity planning etc.
+This data can be mined using SQL queries, and then be used for such issues as inventory management, compliance reporting, system diagnostics, and capacity planning.

 Access to the data is provided through two ways:

-* the Mission Portal
+* the Mission Portal console
-* the Enterprise Report API and console.
+* the Enterprise Report API.

 ### Command-Line Reporting